-Seizure fee: The Town shall be entitled to a seizure fee of $100 per seizure.
+Seizure fee: The Town shall be entitled to a seizure fee as set by resolution of the Town Board.

-Boarding fee: The Town shall be entitled to a boarding fee of $25 per day.
+Boarding fee: The Town shall be entitled to a boarding fee as set by resolution of the Town Board.

-Impound fee: provided that the owner produces proof that the cat is listed with the Town Clerk and is clearly identified pursuant to this chapter and pays a fee of $75 for the first impoundment, a fee of $150 for the second impoundment; a fee of $250 for the third impoundment.
+Impound fee: provided that the owner produces proof that the cat is listed with the Town Clerk and is clearly identified pursuant to this chapter and pays a fee as set by resolution of the Town Board.
 The impoundment fee shall be in addition to the seizure fee and the boarding fee.

 All expenses incurred by the Town in connection with the proceedings to enforce this chapter shall be assessed against the property upon which the cat is harbored and shall be levied and collected in the same manner as provided in Article 15 of the Town Law for the levy and collection of a special ad valorem levy.

-If not redeemed within the five-day mandatory redemption period, the cat shall then be made available for adoption or euthanized subject to the provisions of § 374, Subdivisions 2-a, b, c, and d, of the New York State Agriculture and Markets Law.
+If not redeemed within the five-day mandatory redemption period, the cat shall then be made available for adoption or euthanized subject to the provisions of § 374 of the New York State Agriculture and Markets Law.

 Any person specified in the Enforcement section of this chapter having enforcement powers, having reasonable cause to believe that a person has violated this chapter, shall issue and serve upon such person an appearance ticket for such violation.